 Organisational competencies are the “sum” of the individual competencies.
 These competencies highlight personal performance and professional development opportunities for your employees.

-How to develop organisational competency framework
+How to develop an organisational competency framework

 A competency framework is an easy way to define, track and measure the competencies of your business and job roles effectively.